How to Make Elderberry Syrup

 HOW TO ADD AN ADDITIONAL HERB TO CUSTOMIZE YOUR ELDERBERRY SYRUP

-Your KIT includes the whole Elderberries, Cloves, Ginger Root and Cinnamon and yields about 4 cups.
+Our KIT includes the whole Elderberries along with optional herbs I believe add benefits to the original recipe.
+You can make the original recipe by assembling your single ingredients or use our Kit which will include; Astragalus Root, Cloves, Ginger Root and Cinnamon and yields about 4 cups.
 The amount of dried elderberries by weight is 3 oz.
 The blend of ginger, cinnamon, and cloves adds about a 1/2 ounce for the total weight of approximately 3.5 oz.
 For this already perfect recipe, you will need 3 cups of water and 1 cup of raw honey.
 In dry climates add an additional 1/2 cup of water to allow for the cook-off.
 You will still end up with the yield of 4 cups.

 For each 1 oz. of additional herb that you use, increase your water by 1 cup (1.3 cups in dry climates) and honey by 1/3 cup.
 If you want to add 3 oz. of various herbs from the lists above (= 6 total oz. or doubling the recipe) you will yield 8 cups.
 So if you would want to double your recipe then have 6 oz. of plant material, 6 cups of water, and 2 cups of honey.
 You can mix herbs and still use 1 ounce.
 Just fix your ratio.
 Bear in mind that your shelf life of prepared product is 2 months in the fridge.
 It only takes an hour to make this so making it more often rather than too much is the better choice.